Gediminas Lesutis

 My research focuses on social and political effects of capitalist development and its intensification across East and South Africa – particularly in extractive industries, mega-infrastructures, or urban areas.

-I draw on social geography, global political economy, and critical theory in analysing how im/possibilities of a liveable life are co-constituted and unfold through scale-making processes of extractive capital accumulation.
+I draw on social geography, global political economy, critical theory, and ethnography in analysing how im/possibilities of a liveable life are co-constituted and unfold through scale-making processes of extractive capital accumulation.

 Whilst I have specifically explored these questions in contexts of Mozambique and Kenya, in my writing, I reflect on how the experiences of these time- and space-specific realities critically inform questions of capitalist development, power, liveability, and resistance in global politics.

-Alongside these established lines of inquiry, recently I became interested in, and started exploring, queer theory and its multiple epistemologies; specifically their broader applicability in the study of the world and global politics beyond matters of identity, gender, and sexuality.
+Alongside these established lines of inquiry, recently I started exploring queer theory and its multiple epistemologies; specifically their broader applicability in the study of global politics beyond matters of identity, gender, and sexuality.